 Section 7: Kurow to Duntroon

-- Moderate rain events could cause the rivers to rise quickly (and receed).
-The river beds will be rocky/shingly and soft going in places (even if they are dry) so please use you judgement and dismount if you are unsure of what lays in front of you.
+- The river beds aree rocky/shingly and soft going in places (even if they are dry) so please use you judgement and dismount if you are unsure of what lays in front of you.
+We have many reports of people taking a (soft) tumble when they hit a patch of river bed sand!

 Section 8: Duntroon to Oamaru